What is Chronic Traumatic Encephalopathy?

 Clinical Implications: These studies will provide a better understanding of which individuals with Traumatic Brain Injury will develop dementia, and how many years in the future dementia may occur.

 Title: Alzheimer’s Autism and Cognitive Impairment Stem Cell Treatment Study (ACIST)

 MD Stem Cells

 Patients enrolling with cognitive impairment will require assessment with the Mini-Mental Status Exam (MMSE).
 A score of 24 or less will be required.
 Progressive dementias such as Alzheimer’s Disease (ALZ) show a decline of 2 to 4 points per year on MMSE.
-The goal for ACIST in progressive and stable dementia will be stability over the 1 year follow up and ideally an improvement of 3 points on MMSE.
+The goal for ACIST in progressive and stable dementia will be a patient’s stability over the 1-year follow-up and ideally an improvement of 3 points on MMSE.